01 Sep The Business Of Good: How To Create A Social Enterprise Business Model

 Like every aspect of the business, you must continually measure your business model results so you can understand and improve it if it is not working.

 “It’s a messy and iterative process,” Amma noted.

 Bonus: We asked Amma what investors like Reach for Change look for in a social enterprise they fund.

 Amma: We look for a strong entrepreneur or team who have proven that they have the persistence and drive to grow a startup.
-We also look for social entrepreneurs who are trying to solve a major problem children face directly or indirectly.
-Finally, we look for a strong business model that is scalable, financially sustainable and can deliver a strong impact.
+We also look for social entrepreneurs trying to solve a major problem children face directly or indirectly.
+Finally, we look for a strong business model that is scalable, financially sustainable, and can deliver a strong impact.

 You’ve probably heard it said that business is a marathon and not a sprint.
 Hence, start with what you know best but be willing to change.
 “Don’t fall in love with your first idea.
 Be willing to change as customers, and the market gives feedback.
 The people who are willing to pay for your product may not always be the beneficiaries,” Amma concludes.